cw: violence, blades, persecution, body control, body horror

 Everything else she filters out, so it comes to her when it’s a matter of primacy.
 That’s her inner space.
 That’s how she keeps it together.

 So she doesn’t feel the floor as she moves to the armcrate.
 It would be, she thinks, like a reflection.
 It'd be as meaningless.
-She's stuck on the other side of pathogen, and none of the algorithms that draw on it are helpful.
+She's stuck on the other side of pathogenic transmission, and none of the algorithms that draw on it are helpful.

 The walls of her Cradle are a deep, dark indigo.
 Somewhere between the blacks and violets is the spectrum that haunts all of LAYSE-CHI.
 No one knows how the hue coloration works.
 Was it her choice?
 She doesn’t remember, but she doesn’t dislike it.
 It doesn’t clash with any of the algorithms of her receptors.